PERSONAL LOAN

 That's the role of a personal loan agreement, a small yet powerful document that ensures your promise to repay a debt is as good as gold.

-- What Do You Look For in a Personal Loan Agreement?
+What Is a Personal Loan Agreement?

-A personal loan agreement is a written contract that you sign when borrowing money from a credit union, bank, online lender, and in some cases, from a friend or family member.
+A personal loan agreement is a written contract that you sign when borrowing money from a credit union, bank, or online lender, and in some cases, from a friend or family member.
 It serves as your promise to repay the personal loan and helps to protect both you and the lender if there's a disagreement or dispute.

 Loan Amount